andresosodel/Dev-Notes/notes/html-css.md

 ### 2.6 TailwindCSS

-And with that all said and done, it's now graduation time!!! 🎉🥳🔥 You're officially an HTML & CSS pro :P

-To take the next step to becoming a hyper 10x developer, it's important to put your skills to good use, and I highly recommend doing so with [this video ->](https://youtu.be/70T2GMDKl6M)

 Also, there's a way to make coding CSS even faster so that you can design and build webpages at mindboggling speeds.
 The secret is to use TailwindCSS, which is a very easy adaptation to make once you understand CSS itself.
 Their documentation is phenomenal and also tells you exactly how you can integrate tailwindCSS into any project you choose to venture forth upon.
 Link to their documentation is [here ->](https://tailwindcss.com/docs)

-## Final Words

-I hope that these notes give you the knowledge you need to excel as an HTML & CSS developer!
-If you've enjoyed the repo, please consider giving it a ***star ⭐️***, and be sure to check out the other guides available so you can become the ultimate developer today :P

-Cheers,

-James